Skip to Main Content

 • Low blood pressure

-• Problems urinating
+• Problems urinating (peeing)

 Not all patients who take morphine will experience these side effects.
 Common side effects are bolded, but there may be others.
 Please report all suspected side effects to your doctor or pharmacist.
+Find more information on side effects.

 family icon

-Tips for Families
+Tips for patients and families

-Be sure to discuss these and other recommendations with your doctor or pharmacist.
+Be sure to discuss all questions and instructions with your doctor or pharmacist.

 Morphine at home:

-• Store at room temperature.
+• Store morphine at room temperature.
 Some formulations may need to be protected from light.
 Follow instructions from the pharmacy.

 • Do not share this medicine with anyone or give for reasons other than prescribed.